johnandrea/draw-bowtie-plus/README.md

 ## Options ##

+--title="value"

+Display a title on the output graph.

 --iditem=value

 Specify the item to identify the tester via each tester id.
 Default is "xref" which is the individual